 We have changed all light bulbs to LED or fluorescent where existing fittings permit and are changing fittings/lighting to adopt low energy lighting as we progress with the refurbishment of the building.

 We have modern efficient washing machines and use natural heat/air to dry washing either directly in the sun outside or in the heat created by the sun in the loft.
+When mechanical/heated drying is necessary we use heat-pump tumble dryers which are the most efficient.
 We try to avoid ironing (not just because of the energy consumption) as it is an environmental cost with only aesthetic benefits.
-Guests are asked to use a single towel for the duration of their stay.
+Guests are invited to use the same towels for the duration of their stay.

-We have a variety of energy sources for heating (solar, hydro, waste wood, electricity, oil) and prioritise their use to maximise efficiency and minimise cost.
+We have a variety of energy sources for heating (solar, hydro, drift wood, electricity, oil) and prioritise their use to maximise efficiency and minimise cost.

 We have a 3-phase supply from EDF.
 For some of our uses, 3-phase power is a more efficient electrical energy source.
 For example – a single phase motor draws significantly more current than the equivalent 3-phase motor.